ibm-cloud-docs/citrix-netscaler-vpx/about-citrix-netscaler-vpx.md

 ## Traffic Filtering
 {: #traffic-filtering}

-The Citrix Netscaler VPX filters requests from end-users to the servers and responses from the servers to end-users.
+The {{site.data.keyword.vpx_full}} filters requests from end-users to the servers and responses from the servers to end-users.
 A Learning feature with the Application Firewall allows the profiling of sessions in real time and the determination of whether to allow traffic.

 ## PCI-DSS Reporting
 {: #pci-dss-reporting}